-Now the father, we already know, loves his vineyard, know how hard he worked on it.
+Now the father, we already know, loves his vineyard.
+We know how hard he worked on it.
 He put in a watchtower to guard it.
 He put hedges around it.
-He did a winepress.
+He did a wine press.
 He did everything to make it like a Garden of Eden.

-But we think that, because we have it (inaudible) we can buy it some place, that we own it.
+But we think that, because we have it in our pocket or we can buy it some place, that we own it.
 We don’t own anything.

 We have something even greater though.
 We have been given this world as a gift from God to experience joy and happiness and sharing, all these things that at our best moments we dream of.

-And so this is his sons.
+And so the two sons.
 One said, “I’m not going,” and he goes.
 And the one that says, “I’m going, Father.
 I’ll do whatever you like,” and he doesn’t.